 Effective July 1, 2022, if an active employee with ten years or more of benefits-eligible service passes away, eligible dependent children can apply for a tuition grant in the future, as long as all eligibility requirements are met.
 The terms do not need to be consecutive.

 Eligibility Requirement for Retirees

 If the individual becomes a Princeton University retiree on or after May 1, 2018, the eligible dependent children can apply for a tuition grant, as long as they were an eligible dependent as of the retirement date.
 Dependent children are not required to be participating in the plan as of the date of retirement.
 In addition, it is not a requirement that the child continues education in consecutive semesters.

 Eligibility Requirement for Your child

 To be eligible for a tuition grant, the child must be:

 - Natural born or legally adopted child or stepchild or legal ward

-- Enrolled as a full-time student in a program leading to an associate degree or a bachelor’s degree at a two- or four-year college accredited by agencies recognized by the U.S. Department of Education at the time the tuition grant is disbursed.
+- Enrolled as a full-time student in a program leading to an associate degree, bachelor’s degree, or trade school certificate at an institution accredited by agencies recognized by the U.S. Department of Education at the time the tuition grant is disbursed.
 Accreditation can be found at DAPIP (Database of Accredited

 - Dependent under the IRS code’s definition of dependent and must be verified as a dependent